CLNode: Curriculum Learning for Node Classification: Experiments

 \section{Experiments}

-\bookmark[dest=\HyperLocalCurrentHref, level=1]{5 Experiments} In this section, we first evaluate the improvement in accuracy achieved by CLNode over various backbone GNNs on the node classification task.
-We next conduct experiments on graphs with label noise to demonstrate the robustness of CLNode.
-Subsequently, we conduct ablation studies to demonstrate the effectiveness of the different components of CLNode.
-Finally, we discuss the training time and parameter sensitivity of CLNode.
+In this section, we first evaluate the improvement in accuracy achieved by CLNode over various backbone GNNs.
+Further experiments are conducted on graphs with label noise to demonstrate the robustness of CLNode.
+Subsequently, we conduct ablation studies to verify the effectiveness of components in CLNode.
+Finally, we discuss the parameter sensitivity to hyper-parameters.

-We conduct node classification on six benchmark datasets: Cora, Citeseer \cite{cora-citeseer}, Coauthor Physics (Co-Physics), Coauthor CS (Co-CS), Amazon Computers (A-Comp\-uters), and Amazon Photo (A-Photo) \cite{coauthor-amazon}.
-Cora and CiteSeer are paper citation networks, Co-Physics and Co-CS are social networks that represent collaboration relationships between scientists, and A-Computers and A-Photo are co-purchase networks that represent common purchase relationships between products.
-The detailed statistics of these datasets are listed in Table \ref{tab1}.
+We conduct experiments on five benchmark datasets: Cora, Citeseer, PubMed \cite{cora-citeseer}, Amazon Computers (A-Computers), and Amazon Photo (A-Photo) \cite{coauthor-amazon}.
+Cora, CiteSeer, and PubMed are paper citation networks while A-Computers and A-Photo are product co-purchase networks.
+Experiments are conducted on these datasets with random splits and standard splits.
+The random splits follow \cite{randomsplit,randomsplit2} to randomly label a specific proportion of nodes as the training set, and the label rates are listed in Table \ref{datasets}; the standard splits follow \cite{GCN,gat} in using 20 labeled nodes per class as the training set.
+In each dataset, we follow \cite{gat,SGC} to use 500 nodes for validation and 1000 nodes for testing.

-We use four popular GNNs as the backbone models, namely GCN \cite{GCN}, SGC \cite{SGC}, GraphSAGE \cite{graphsage}, and JK-Net \cite{JKNET}, which are representative of a broad range of GNNs.
-In more detail, GCN is a typical convolution-based GNN, SGC simplifies GCN by removing the non-linearity components, GraphSAGE can be applied to inductive learning, and JK-Net is a representative deep GNN.
+We use six popular GNNs as the backbone models, namely GCN \cite{GCN}, GraphSAGE \cite{graphsage}, GAT \cite{gat}, SuperGAT \cite{supergat}, JK-Net \cite{JKNET} and GCNII \cite{GCNII}, which are representative of a broad range of GNNs.
+In more detail, GCN is a typical convolution-based GNN, GraphSAGE can be applied to inductive learning, GAT and SuperGAT use attention mechanism in neighborhood aggregation, while JK-Net and GCNII are deep GNNs.
 We use backbone GNNs without curriculum learning as baselines to explore the improvement achieved by CLNode.

-With regard to the hyper-parameters in the baselines, we make only minor changes to the setups suggested by their authors.
-To facilitate fair comparison, the backbone GNNs' parameters of CLNode are exactly the same as the baselines.
-For CLNode, we set $\alpha$ to 1.0 and use the geometric pacing function by default.
-For the hyper-parameters of the training scheduler, $\lambda_0$ is searched in the range of \{0.25, 0.5, 0.75\}, while the search space of $T$ is \{50, 100, 150\}.
+All models are implemented in PyTorch-geometric \cite{pyg}.
+We use the Adam optimizer with a learning rate of 0.01 and the weight decay is $5\times10^{-4}$.
+The hidden unit is fixed at 16 in paper citation networks and 64 in product co-purchase networks.
+We apply two graph convolutional layers for GCN, GAT, GraphSage, and SuperGAT, 6 layers for JK-Net, and 64 layers for GCNII.
+To facilitate fair comparison, the backbone GNNs' parameters of CLNode are the same as the baselines.
+For CLNode, $\alpha$ is fixed at 1 because we observe good performance at this value.
+We use the geometric pacing function by default.
+The hyper-parameter $\lambda_0$ is searched in the range of \{0.25, 0.5, 0.75\}, while the search space of $T$ is \{50, 100, 150\}.
+The code is available at \href{https://github.com/wxwmd/CLNode}{https://github.com/wxwmd/CLNode}.